MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/mobile/android.md

 You can connect your dapp to MetaMask in one of two ways:

 1. [Use the `ethereum` provider object directly](#41-use-the-provider-object-directly).
-    We recommend using this option within a pure model layer.
+    We recommend using this method in a pure model layer.
 2. [Use a ViewModel](#42-use-a-viewmodel) that injects the `ethereum` provider object.
-    We recommend using this option at the app level, because it provides a single instance that survives configuration changes and can be shared across all views.
+    We recommend using this method at the app level, because it provides a single instance that survives configuration changes and can be shared across all views.

 #### 4.1.
 Use the provider object directly